frconor-ebook/meditations/_posts/2025-02-10-fidelity-in-marriage.md

 and giving that example of virtue, of fidelity, of perseverance.

 An attitude to foster can be loyalty even on a human level: to be loyal to people, to be true to our word.
-"Let your 'yes' be 'yes' and your 'no' be 'no' (Matt.
+"Let your 'Yes' be 'Yes' and your 'No' be 'No'" (Matt.
 5:37).

 Fidelity is not staying out of other beds; it\'s loving the bed that we\'re in, with all of its characteristics.
 For fidelity, we need an